 Blanca Regina is an artist, tutor and curator based in London.
 She is currently involved in creating audiovisual performances, sound works, multimedia installations, photography and book arts.
 Blanca has lead audiovisual performance art and projection mapping workshops and has curated events internationally.
 Expanded and Ephemera Audiovisual was her first solo exhibition, presented in México in 2015.
 In it, she explores the interplay of image, sound and space, digital and analogue media and connects elements of language, identity and archive.

 Blanca has performed with artists David Toop, Leafcutter John, Steve Beresford, Sharon Gal, Mandhira de Saram, Adriana Camacho and Matthias Kispert, also creating a number of films with them.
 Her work has been supported by Arts Council England, Sound & Music, BMC, Amex CID, Photo-España and Garage Cube.

 Her recent projects include research with the Immersive Pipeline Project at Goldsmith University London and an artist’s residency at Solar, Tenerife, Canary Islands, Spain.

-Jack Goldstein makes Experimental Lo-fi Power Pop and is also a keen Free-Improviser.
-He is also a musicologist and academic, having a masters in Contemporary Musicology from Goldsmiths University and having been awarded the Bob Gilmore Prize for Outstanding Work in Musicology for his writing on politics and the brass band movement.
-He has also written on the links between pop, experimental and improvised music and American capitalism.
+He is also a musicologist and academic at Goldsmiths University, and was awarded the Bob Gilmore Prize for Outstanding Work in Musicology for his dissertation on the influence of politics and brass bands.
+He has written on pop, experimental and improvised music.